What does “unary operator expected” mean in Bash?

 Now that we have a better understanding of the error, we also want to understand how to fix it.

-How can we make sure our original expressions keeps both arguments even when the variable DAY is empty?
+How can we ensure our original expression keeps both arguments even when the variable DAY is empty?

-The solution is surrounding the variable $DAY in the comparison expression with double quotes.
+The solution is to surround the variable $DAY in the comparison expression with double quotes.

 The script becomes: